yazhinia/McDevol/README.md

 We recommend single-sample assembly to obtain contigs as it minimizes constructing ambiguous assemblies for strain genomes.
 Perform mapping on a concatenated list of contigs for each sample and run McDevol.
 Bins from single-sample assembly input are redundant because the same genomic region can be represented by multiple contigs assembled independently from different samples.
 To remove redundancy, we recommend the following post-binning redundancy reduction steps.

 ## Metagenome binning of contigs from sample-wise assembly
-When the contigs are assembled from each sample, perform post-binning assembly and clustering on _every bin_ produced by Mcdevol.
+When the contigs are assembled from each sample, perform post-binning assembly and clustering on _every bin_ produced by McDevol.
 For this, users are requested to have plass (https://github.com/soedinglab/plass) and MMseqs2 (https://github.com/soedinglab/MMseqs2) separately installed.

 ### 1) post-binning assembly
       plass nuclassemble bin<0..N>.fasta bin<0..N>_assembled.fasta tmp --max-seq-len 10000000 --keep-target false --contig-output-mode 0 --min-seq-id 0.990 --chop-cycle false